-“The Parade Committee is committed to ensuring that the students of the Catholic schools of the Archdiocese learn about the life of Patrick and the impact of the Irish on our State and our local Church,” said Michael D. Byrne, General Chairman of the St. Patrick’s Day Parade Committee, Inc. “The Committee believes that it is important to study the example of Saint Patrick and to encourage our children to emulate his life.”
+“The Parade Committee is committed to ensuring that the students of the Catholic schools of the Archdiocese learn about the life of Saint Patrick and the impact of the Irish on our State and our Church,” said Michael D. Byrne, General Chairman of the St. Patrick’s Day Parade Committee, Inc. “The Committee believes that its important to study the example of Saint Patrick and to encourage children to emulate his life.”

-In 2017, Newark’s Saint Patrick’s Day Parade celebrates its 82nd year on the streets of Newark; a remarkable feat that makes Newark’s parade the oldest in the State.
+In 2019, the Saint Patrick’s Day Parade celebrates its 84thyear on the streets of Newark; a remarkable feat that makes Newark’s parade the oldest in the State.

-The theme for the 2017 contests is “Camaraderie” – a fitting subject, since the 2017 Grand Marshal and Deputy Grand Marshal are Irish-Americans who represent Catholic high schools known for the fraternity and sisterhood they promote:
+The theme for the 2019 contests is “Commitment to Community” – a fitting subject, since the Grand Marshal and Deputy Grand Marshal are Irish-Americans who were born and raised in Newark and have exhibited a lifelong commitment to the City: